Engineering-Research-and-Development/fi-mind-bridge/README.md

 The export process will extract asset variables and aspect variables of the chosen asset mapping them in the proper format to be ingested by [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master/).

-Exporting is not restricted to FIWARE Data Models only, **every MindSphere asset** can be exported even though the mapping **won't be reversible without extending the current APIs.**
+Exporting is not restricted to FIWARE Data Models only, **every MindSphere asset** can be exported even though the mapping **may not be reversible without extending the current APIs.**

 ###### Example